 - followed by an even slighter loosening/counterclockwise to move into correct pitch.

 - Strike the key firmly while turning the lever.
 The vibrations this creates equalize the tension along the string.
-A string firmly struck while tuning will stay tuned longer.
+A string firmly struck while turning will stay tuned longer.
 If play softly, the string may relax later when someone does play it hard, and it will slip out.
-If you like, you can begin tuning each key with gentler hits; striking it hard all the time is exhausting and irritating to the ear.
-After you think you have a string tuned, finish with a very sharp "test blow" or two, then recheck the tuning before moving on.
+If you like, you can begin with gentler hits; striking it hard all the time is exhausting and irritating to the ear.
+After you think you have a string tuned, finish with a very sharp "test blow" or two, then recheck the result before moving on.

 - Tune to the "early" tone as you strike.
 As string vibration diminishes, the pitch will change slightly.
 Use the first, loudest sound made.
 Strike again if the volume begins to diminish before you finish.
 Hey, that rhymes.

 - With an electronic tuner, particularly an inexpensive one with its low-resolution, jumpy LCD needle, you will find it nearly impossible to hit the exact frequency each time.
-I let the needle hover just a shade sharp when in doubt, as pianos generally (though not always) go flat rather sharp anyway.
+I let the needle hover just a shade sharp when in doubt, as things generally (though not always) go flat over time rather than sharp.
 Note that I am not deliberately tuning sharp; rather I am avoiding erring flat due to the limitations of the display.
-(In some humid climates, a piano may temporarily go sharp as the air moisture swells the soundboard, pulling the strings tighter.
+(In some humid climates, notes may temporarily go sharp as the air moisture swells the soundboard, pulling the strings tighter.
 However, even here the change from humid to dry to humid will ultimately result in relaxed, flat strings.)